Summary: in this tutorial, you will learn about PL/SQL variables and how to use them effectively.

 Anchored declarations

-Typically, you declare a variable and select a value from a table column to this variable.
+Typically, you declare a variable and select a value from a table column for this variable.
 If the data type of the table column changes, you must adjust the program to make it work with the new type.

 PL/SQL allows you to declare a variable whose data type anchor to a table column or another variable.
 Consider the following example: